Operation Toan Thang III: April

 On 5 April an estimated PAVN battalion attacked a firebase occupied by a unit of the 2nd Brigade, 25th Infantry Division 11 km south of Go Dau Ha.
 The attack was repulsed with the PAVN losing 73 killed and ten individual and one crew-served weapon captured; U.S. losses were four killed.

-On 11 April the MACV and USASF Compounds in Tây Ninh received 40 107mm rockets.
+On 11 April the MACV and USASF Compounds in Tây Ninh received 40 107 mm rockets.
 Ammunition storage areas at both locations are ignited.
 Casualties were 30 RF killed, five civilians killed, 50 detainees, prisoners, and draft dodgers killed, 15 trucks and two gas tankers destroyed, 22,000 kg of rice, 130,000 liters of petroleum products, and an estimated 372 tons of ammunition destroyed.

 On 15 April Patrol Base Diamond III (11.05°N 106.211°E) 10 km southwest of Go Dau Ha occupied by the 2nd Battalion, 27th Infantry Regiment was attacked.
 The attack was repulsed with 198 PAVN/VC killed and eight captured and 40 individual and 42 crew-served weapons captured; U.S. losses were 13 killed.

 On 16 April elements of the 4th Battalion, 23rd Infantry Regiment found 93 PAVN bodies 20 km northwest of Ben Soi, killed by tactical airstrikes on 6 April.

-On 26 April a firebase occupied by a unit of the 1st Brigade, 25th Infantry Division 20 km south of Tây Ninh was hit by 300 rounds of 82mm mortar and 107mm rocket fire and then attacked by an estimated two battalions.
+On 26 April a firebase occupied by a unit of the 1st Brigade, 25th Infantry Division 20 km south of Tây Ninh was hit by 300 rounds of 82 mm mortar and 107 mm rocket fire and then attacked by an estimated two battalions.
 The base was supported by artillery and helicopter and fixed wing gunships and 213 PAVN/VC were killed, six captured and 35 individual and 15 crew-served weapons captured.
 Mechanized infantry of the 3rd Brigade, 9th Infantry Division engaged an enemy force 5 km southeast of Tân An killing 63 PAVN/VC and capturing four individual and six crew-served weapons; U.S. losses were two killed.

 On 27 April and estimated battalion assaults a night defensive position of a unit of the 2nd Brigade, 25th Infantry Division 10 km northeast of Trảng Bàng.
 The attack was repulsed with 100 PAVN/VC killed and one captured and 32 individual and 23 crew-served weapons captured; U.S. losses were ten killed.